Learn how to cook an easy one-skillet meat and rice meal – your family will love this fast pan of Southwest Cutlets with Calico Rice recipe.

 It is fine for cooked pork to have a tinge of pink now.
 Formerly, it was recommended that pork should be cooked until it had an internal temperature of 160 degrees F. Pork cooked to this internal temperature will be gray in color, overcooked, and usually tough.

-Cooking the pork to the internal temperature of 140 degrees F. with a 3 minute (covered) rest produces beautiful, slightly pink pork – delicious!
+Cooking the pork cutlets to the internal temperature of 140-145 degrees F. produces beautiful, slightly pink pork – delicious!

 Is it true that I can pound out chicken breasts to make chicken cutlets?